Managing Bed-Wetting (Nocturnal Enuresis) in Children

 How Common Is Bed-Wetting in Children?

 All children wet the bed and have “accidents” at some point during toilet training.
-This is a normal, expected part of the learning process.
+Toddler bed wetting is a normal, expected part of the learning process.
 In general, bed-wetting may occur even after your child is toilet trained, which usually takes place between the ages of 2 and 4.

 Bed-wetting can continue for some children after this age.
 Statistically, bed-wetting affects 1 out of 4 children at 5 years old, 1 out of 5 children at 7 years old, and 1 out of 20 children at 10 years old.
+For some parents, finding that their 5-year-old is still in diapers at night can be concerning, but it's important to remember that bed-wetting at this age is still common.
 Bed-wetting is more common in boys than girls.
 And, bed-wetting is hereditary, usually passed down through the father.

 Bed-Wetting (Nocturnal Enuresis) Causes

 Bed-wetting isn’t fully understood by medical professionals, but in general it’s believed that it takes time for children to develop bladder control at night.
-This involves controlling the nervous and muscular systems in order to subconsciously suppress the sensation of a full bladder.
+If you're wondering why do kids wet the bed, it's important to know that this involves controlling the nervous and muscular systems in order to subconsciously suppress the sensation of a full bladder.
 So, bed-wetting isn’t something any child can willingly stop.

 Here are some reasons your child may be wetting the bed: